RomanSlack/Xscape/README.md

 ## Features

+- **Interactive TUI** - Beautiful terminal interface for project selection, simulator management, and more
 - **Build iOS apps** from Linux using Xcode on a macOS VM or remote Mac
 - **Run in iOS Simulator** and view via VNC in your browser
 - **Stream build logs** in real-time via WebSocket
 - **Manage local macOS VM** with QEMU/KVM
+- **Setup Wizard** - Verify and configure your installation with guided prompts
 - **Support both modes**: local VM or remote Mac over network

 ## Quick Start